At the heart of every Waterlift cartridge lies a simple natural material, that’s been supercharged into an ultraporous adsorbent.

 High‑Temperature Steam Activation

-The charcoal is heated to approximately 800 °C in a controlled steam environment.
-Under these conditions, steam reacts with the carbon surface, etching away impurities and widening microscopic channels.
+The coconut shells are heated to approximately 800 °C in a controlled steam environment.
+Under these conditions, steam reacts with the carbon surface, etching away impurities and creating microscopic channels.
+This process activates the carbon, allowing it to absorb and trap harmful substances more effectively.
+Coconut shell activated carbon block is far more efficient than traditional wood-based carbon, offering superior adsorption capabilities.

 Creation of Micropores